 In fact, according to statistics, several of the most dangerous cities in the world are in Mexico.

-However, much of this crime is concentrated on border towns close to the USA and mostly involves ‘gang on gang’ crime.
+However, much of this crime is concentrated in border towns close to the USA and mainly involves ‘gang on gang’ crime.
 Tourists are largely left alone.

 To combat crime, there is a strong military and police presence on the streets to keep the Mexican communities safe.
 It can be quite an overwhelming sight to see so many military vehicles and assault weapons!